matteospanio/spam-analyzer/README.md

 spam-detector is a CLI (Command Line Interface) application that aims be a viable alternative to spam filter services written in Python.

+This program can catalog the email given in inputs in spam or non-spam givin a score to each parameter analyzed, when the score exceeds a certain threshold it is recognized as spam.

+The main features of spam-detector are:

+1. spam recognition with the option to receive in output a detailed analysis of the email
+2. speed, analysis run in a paralelized way that drastically reduces waiting times
+3. it is written in python with its most modern features to ensure software correctness

 ## Use cases

 Basic usage and options samples: